Troy-Bilt TB400 - 400 CFM Gas Handheld Blower

 The following charts are provided to give you an idea how the key specs of the Troy-Bilt TB400 compare with similar leaf blowers.

-- Upon exiting the nozzle, the air can reach speeds of up to 180 MPH, which is pretty much what is to be expected for gas-powered handheld blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Craftsman BV2500 and its 250 MPH could be an option to consider.
+- With a rated maximum air speed of 180 MPH, this blower falls within the expected range for gas-powered handheld blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Poulan Pro PPBV25 and its 230 MPH could be an option to consider.

-- As this unit is rated at 400 CFM (cubic feet per minute), it expells less air than most gas-powered handheld blowers.
-For the highest air volume, you may want to have a look at the Craftsman B225, which boasts with 650 CFM.
+- Its max air volume rating (400 cubic feet per minute) means it is really not the biggest air producer of gas-powered handheld blowers.
+For the highest air volume, you may want to have a look at the Ryobi JET FAN RY25AXB, which boasts with 520 CFM.

 Price comparison

-As you can see from this interactive chart, when compared to other gas handheld blowers, the Troy-Bilt TB400 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Troy-Bilt TB400 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.